ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/Introduction to Kubernetes/instructions.md

       8", GitTreeState:"clean", BuildDate:"2020-05-20T20:48:06Z", GoVersion:"go1.13.9", Compiler:"gc", Platform:"linux/amd64"}
    ```

-what was done in lab 1
-- learned about docker (images and containers)
-- pushed an image to ibmcloud cr
-What do I want to show here?
-- you get a free cluster with this lab
-  - show some commands
-  - cluster info
-  - list all pods
-  - list all deployments
-- create a simple deployment
-  - run a pod first with dockerhub ngnix file
-  - run is an imperative command
-  - show commands to delete, etc
-  - explain describe command to get yaml and json
-- deploy previous application from ibmcloud cr to the cluster

 # Step 2: Work with kubectl CLI
 The kubectl CLI is already installed for you in this environment.
 Not only that, the environment created a free cluster for your use with one worker node.
 Let's look at some basic kubectl commands.